fury-money/fusd/src/pages/terms/assets/tos2.md

 Using the Protocol may require that you pay a fee on the Terra network to perform a transaction.
 You acknowledge and agree that Terra has no control over any transactions, the method of payment of any transactions, or any actual payments of transactions.
 You must ensure that you have a sufficient balance to complete any transaction on the Protocol before initiating such transaction.

 You acknowledge and agree that Terra has no control over any transactions over the Protocol, the method of payment of any transactions or any actual payments of transactions.
-Accordingly, you must ensure that you have a sufficient balance of the applicable cryptocurrency tokens stored at your Anchor Protocol-compatible wallet address (“Cryptocurrency Wallet”) to complete any transaction on the Protocol or the Terra network before initiating such transaction.
+Accordingly, you must ensure that you have a sufficient balance of the applicable cryptocurrency tokens stored at your Cavern Protocol-compatible wallet address (“Cryptocurrency Wallet”) to complete any transaction on the Protocol or the Terra network before initiating such transaction.

 When used on this Interface, the terms “debt,” “lend,” “borrow,” “collateral”, “credit,” “leverage,” “bank”, “borrow”, “yield”, “invest” and other similar terms are not meant to be interpreted literally.
 Rather, such terms are being used to draw rough, fuzzy-logic analogies between the heavily automated and mostly deterministic operations of a decentralized-finance smart contract system and the discretionary performance of traditional-finance transactions by people.
 When the Interface is used by users to access the Protocol and transact using Smart Contracts, there are no legal agreements, promises of payment, or courts of law, and therefore there are no debts, loans, or other traditional finance transactions involved.